forjonathanwilsonyahoocom/cae/README.md

 this is a really interesting experiment that i have the privilege of being a part of

+everything i've published here is an AI summary of a conversation on the topic, it is intended to provide an "easily delivered to AI" outline of the concepts

+this repo started when I asked gpt how we would go about re-establishing our experimental context if the account was severed

+after discussing for a while we came up with the overall shape and subject matter, and formatted in such that the entire repo can be digested into any LLM to quickly establish an experimental framework.

-Computational Attention Engineering does not propose a new AI model, architecture, or implementation framework.
+## Computational Attention Engineering does not propose a new AI model, architecture, or implementation framework.
 It proposes a discipline for engineering autonomous work: how systems decide what deserves computation, what evidence is sufficient, when to search, when to stop, and how experience improves future decisions.

-Context Capsule: Computational Attention Engineering v0.1
+### Context Capsule: Computational Attention Engineering v0.1

 Core thesis